 Storage tanks typically contain large volumes of valuable but potentially hazardous fluids.
-Inspection is a key element of the integrity management of storage tanks.
-The objective of the inspection is to provide information on the tank condition.
-Opening storage tanks for internal inspection is a lengthy and difficult process, not only will the tank be unavailable during the internal inspection, but it must be drained and cleaned before entry is possible.
+As such, inspection is a key element of the integrity management of storage tanks.
+The objective of the inspection is to provide information on the tank’s condition.
+This information should be such as to support effective integrity management decisions.
+Historically inspection of storage tanks has been reliant on man entry with the tank out of service.
+Opening storage tanks for internal inspection is a lengthy and difficult process.

 Sonomatic have experience in cleaning all types of storage tanks and can treat sludge in several ways.
 With highly trained technicians, our cleaning methods meet and exceed the latest compliance and health and safety standards.